 - Improve the future prospects of the indigenous animals of Costa Rica

-- Research the animals of Costa Rica to learn more about their lives and ultimately, how to protect them
+- Learn about the native animals of Costa Rica and how to protect them

 - Create an environment that enables different cultures to work together with the goal of saving animal lives.